 Students who move out of the Oneonta School district during the school year must notify the school within five (5) school days of the move and request Board permission to complete the year.
 In addition, at that time, a nonresident tuition fee must be paid.
-Any process that is intended to circumvent the above mentioned criteria will result in the student not being allowed to attend Oneonta Elementary School.
+Any process that is intended to circumvent the above mentioned criteria will result in the student not being allowed to attend Oneonta City Schools.

-NON-RESIDENT STUDENTS
+NON-RESIDENT STUDENTS:

 Non-resident students are those whose parents or legal guardian lives outside the city limits of Oneonta.
 Returning non-resident students must be in good standing with the school during the past school year, and the non-resident tuition fee must have been paid before the beginning of the school year.
 Non-resident students will be reviewed each semester.
-A non-resident student may be placed on probation or may have acceptance revoked for not being in "good standing" in any of the following areas: academics, behavior, attendance, or lack of parental support/cooperation.
-In order for a non-resident student to be in "good standing" academically, he/she must maintain a minimum average of 75 (Grades 1-3) and 70 (Grades 4-5) in each core curriculum class (English, Math, Reading, Science and Social Studies).
-Students in Kindergarten must successfully meet 75% of grade level standards.
-Non-resident students are not provided daily bus transportation to and from school.
+A non-resident student may be placed on probation or may have acceptance revoked for not being in "good standing" in any of the following areas: academics, behavior, attendance, lack of parental support/cooperation, or violation of Civility Policy.
+In order for a non-resident student to be in "good standing" academically,

+- OES: he/she must maintain a minimum average of 75 (Grades 1-3) and 70 (Grades 4-5) in each core curriculum class (English, Math, Reading, Science and Social Studies).
+Students in Kindergarten must successfully meet 75% of grade level standards. - OMS: he/she must pass all four core curriculum classes (English, Math, Science, and Social Studies) and one additional class with a minimum composite numerical average of 70 in those five classes. - OHS: he/she must pass all four core curriculum classes (English, Math, Science, and Social Studies) and one additional class with a minimum composite numerical average of 70 in those five classes.